 Community Science and Civic Participation with Public Lab

 The Center is partnering with Public Lab to see what we can learn about a global community of individuals bridging science learning, civic engagement, and environmental advocacy.
+Currently, the Center is studying how the Public Lab framework fosters participation in citizen science and civic engagement.
 Read more

 Assessing and Strengthening Citizen Science in UC ANR